 We found 7 chiropractors who accept Blue Shield near Selma, CA.

-Dr. Richard Garabedian is a chiropractor in Selma, CA. Patient reviews placed Dr. Garabedian at an average of 5.0 stars out of 5.
-In his practice, he is particularly interested in activator methods, general care, and spine problems.
+Dr. Richard Garabedian specializes in chiropractic.
+He has received a 5.0 out of 5 star rating by his patients.
+Dr. Garabedian's areas of clinical interest consist of activator methods, general care, and spine problems.
 He is affiliated with Adventist Health System.
-He accepts Anthem, Blue Cross/Blue Shield, Blue Shield, and more.
-Dr. Garabedian has received the following distinction: Magna Cum Laude Class Salutatorian.
+He is an in-network provider for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
+Dr. Garabedian has received the distinction of Magna Cum Laude Class Salutatorian.

 Clinical interests: Spine Problems, General Care, Trigger Point Therapy, Activator Methods

-Dr. Timothy Kopper's area of specialization is chiropractic.
-Dr. Kopper has received a 4.5 out of 5 star rating by his patients.
-Anthem, Blue Cross/Blue Shield, and Blue Shield are among the insurance carriers that Dr. Kopper accepts.
+Dr. Timothy Kopper is a chiropractor.
+Dr. Kopper is rated 4.5 stars out of 5 by his patients.
+He is in-network for Anthem, Blue Cross/Blue Shield, and Blue Shield, in addition to other insurance carriers.